cosinekitty/sapphire/doc/Echo.md

 * **Toggle all clock sync**: enables or disables sync for all taps at once.
 * **Snap to musical intervals**: lets you choose musical divisions like eighth notes, dotted eighths, triplets, and more for synced delay times.
 This makes it easier to stay in rhythm without dialing in values manually.

+You can also click on the CLOCK label to toggle into a [volt-per-octave (V/OCT) mode](#voct-input-for-clock).

 #### IN (Input)
 This is your audio input.
 It’s **stereo**, with the left input normalled to the right if you're using only one cable.
-Echo also supports **polyphonic** signals of up to 16 channels.
+Echo also supports **polyphonic** signals of up to 16 channels on the L port when the R port has no cable connected.

 <a name="stereo_poly_button"/></a>
 There’s a toggle button between the ports to switch between **Stereo mode** and **Polyphonic mode**: